 Finally, it dawned on me, that the main problem was food being cold, really cold especially with this exceptionally cold winter.
 I usually prepare cold sandwiches but they complain about them getting soggy.
 I prepare warmer type of foods and save the lunch boxes in insulated bags.
 They get cold nonetheless.
 Their lunch break is only 20 minutes, which is not enough to eat properly either.

-1. I don’t have to spend a lot of time on preparing new food.
+1. I don’t have to spend a lot of time preparing new food in the morning.
 I can warm up and pack leftovers from dinner.

-2. Based on their feedback, food seems to be staying warm.
+2. Based on their feedback, food seems to be staying warm until lunch break.

 3. The containers come back empty.

-Here is my trick to pack warm lunch and keep to food warm until lunch break:
+Here is my trick to pack warm lunch in insulated containers and keep the food warm until lunch break: